 This report allows owners to assess the security of their site and offer recommendations for improvements and upgrades.

-The report includes software and configuration information, the overall security grade, and action items to help owners to improve the security grade, allowing them to rapidly identify and address security problems.
+The report includes software and configuration information, the overall security grade, and action items to help owners improve the security grade, allowing them to identify and address security problems rapidly.

 11. Backups for Databases

-With this plugin, owners may have their website database backups delivered to their email addresses on a regular basis.
+With this plugin, owners may regularly have their website database backups delivered to their email addresses.
 They may also utilize the iThemes backup plugin to create full backups and transfer them to off-site storage services.

 12. Scanning for Malware